OCA Performance Ensemble

 To learn more about our Ensemble, contact Chiapih Shaw at email@example.com

 Lion Dance, Yo-Yo, & Dragon Teams

-The Chinese Lion Dance, Chinese Yoyo, and Dragon teams are a partnership with Win-Win Kung Fu and Zang Tae Kwon Do, instructed Allen Peng and Zach Huang.
+The Chinese Lion Dance, Chinese Yoyo, and Dragon teams are a partnership with Win-Win Kung Fu and Zang Tae Kwon Do, instructed Allen Peng.
 They are dedicated to sharing the Chinese culture through their performances that incorporate a modern touch of their own uniqueness to the traditional Chinese choreographies.
 The teams are all volunteers who range from as young as middle school to working professionals.
 Though Chinese Lion dances are primarily used for the celebration of Lunar New Years, the teams perform year-round throughout the Greater Pittsburgh Area.
 Our Chinese yoyo team continues to master the intricate tricks and formations synchronizing our movements with the music itself, and the Dragon team is a regular participant in local parades and other events.